ml5js/Intro-ML-Arts-IMA-F24/07-llms/README.md

 ## Assignment

 - Read [Language models can only write ransom notes](https://posts.decontextualize.com/language-models-ransom-notes/) by Allison Parrish and review the [The Foundation Model Transparency Index](https://crfm.stanford.edu/fmti/May-2024/index.html).
-What questions arise for you about using LLMs in your work at ITP?
-- Experiment with prompting a large language model in some way other than a provided interface (e.g. ChatGPT) and document the results in a blog post.
-Consider how working with an LLM compares to generating text from the other methods including but not limited to markov chains and context free grammars.
-Here are some options:
+- Experiment with prompting a language model in some way other than a provided interface (e.g., ChatGPT) and document the results in a blog post.
+You can use [any of the code examples above](#code-examples-and-implementations) and/or try a variety of LLMs locally with [ollama](https://ollama.ai/).
+Reflect on one or more of the following questions:
-  - Run [any of the code examples above](#code-examples-and-implementations) Try adjusting the prompts, interaction, or visual design.
+  - How does the concept of LLMs as “ransom notes” influence your perception of using these models creatively?
-  - Try running Llama locally with [Ollama](https://ollama.ai/).
-Compare and contrast different models.
+  - How does the hidden origin of the text that LLMs generate affect your sense of authorship or originality in your creative work?

-## Add your assignment below via Pull Request
+  - How does the metaphor of "collage" used to describe LLMs align with or differ from your creative process?

-_(Please note you are welcome to post under a pseudonym and/or password protect your published assignment.
-For NYU blogs, privacy options are covered in the [NYU Wordpress Knowledge Base](https://wp.nyu.edu/knowledge/).
-Finally, if you prefer not to post your assignment at all here, you may email the submission.)_
+  - How would you compare working with an LLM to other forms of text generation, such as using a Markov chain?